 About the virtual Leschi Town

-The virtual MOUT site contains substantial 3D feature content modeling of the Leschi Town site.
+The virtual MOUT site contains substantial 3D feature content of the Leschi Town site.
 The 52 geospecific MOUT building models have interiors, multiple levels, and articulated windows and doors.

 The terrain also makes extensive use of over 100 other cultural elements, such as bridges, signs, sewer pipes, power transformers, street lights, curbs, barriers, tombstones, metal gates, swing sets, carports, various kinds of fences and barriers, ventilation shafts, drain spouts, picnic tables, flag poles, debris piles, manhole covers, electric utility panels, and a culvert.
 Over 27,500 tree and vegetation models round out the scene.

-Below is a series of images of the Leschi Town MOUT site.
+Below is a series of images of the Leschi Town training site.
 You can compare photographs of the actual Leschi Town on the left side with the VRSG screen captures of the simulated scene on the right.

 Reference photos of the actual Leschi Town were captured from public video footage of the Washington National Guard 205th Training Regiment conducting Officer Candidate School (OCS) Phase III training.